 The beginning of a relationship is full of butterflies.
 Though, as romantic as that all sounds, sometimes the fluttering isn't a giddy reaction at all; instead, it's an uneasiness that stems from something called early relationship anxiety, and it's a phenomenon rooted in the anticipation of the unknown.

-"Relationship anxiety refers to the feelings one often associates with getting to know someone for the first time on a romantic level," Flowers tells mbg.
-It's "an innate desire to be 'liked' and 'accepted,'" she says, adding that it's a "very common" anxiety.
-Common, but not exactly healthy.
+"Relationship anxiety refers to the feelings one often associates with getting to know someone for the first time on a romantic level," says licensed psychotherapist Siobhan D. Flowers.
+She goes on to say that It's "an innate desire to be 'liked' and 'accepted,'" she says, adding that it's a "very common" anxiety.

 What does early relationship anxiety look like?

 Indeed, the signs that someone is experiencing early relationship anxiety are a little more apparent thanks to social media and smartphones connecting us to whomever, whenever.